 Role & Importance of Creative Hubs for the Netherlands

-Dutch Creative Residency Network is a major player in the Dutch start-up movement and helps to develop the country’s enterprise culture.
+Creative Hubs NL (former: Dutch Creative Residency Network) is a major player in the Dutch start-up movement and helps to develop the country’s enterprise culture.
 It is a unique network without parallel in Europe.
 Established in 2010 it connects 33 creative hubs in 18 cities in 11 provinces, housing 4.000 companies with collectively nearly 10000 employees.
 Mostly housed in emblematic older industrial buildings that have been refashioned for the new economy they remind us of the great urbanist Jane Jacobs famous saying that ’new ideas need old buildings’.
 Their impact has been substantial spreading their regenerative effects deep into their surrounding neighbourhoods.

 Examples include its help in clustering the games sector, the Dutch Game Garden, which now operate in three locations.
 Strijp-S in Eindhoven kickstarted the first incubator in the Netherlands that is owned by a collective of startup’s and partners.
-And there are many other, innovative examples to be found at www.dcrnetwork.nl
+And there are many other, innovative examples to be found (see our members).

 10 Reasons why creative hubs & freezones are important